Stanko/dual-range-input/README.md

 - **$min** `HTMLInputElement` - The range input element for the minimum value
 - **$max** `HTMLInputElement` - The range input element for the maximum value
-- **thumbWidth** `string` - Thumb width in CSS units.
-It must be the same as the `--dri-thumb-width` CSS variable.
-If it is not passed, the library will try to read it from the CSS variable.
-However, there is a weird edge case in Safari where JavaScript seems to be executed before CSS is applied.
-If you encounter this issue, you'll have to pass the value manually.
-If you find a more elegant solution, please let me know.
 - **precision** `number`, optional, defaults to 3 - The number of decimal places to round the mid value to

 ## Styling